Advertisement

 Inactivity is a risk factor for type 2 diabetes.
 Adults should get 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity each week.
 They should also do muscle-strengthening activities of at least moderate intensity a minimum of two days per week.

-Adding movement to your day doesn’t mean spending hours at the gym or setting out on a 5-mile run (unless that’s something you enjoy).
-You can do it throughout the day at work, at home and even while you’re watching television.
+Adding movement to your day doesn’t have to mean spending hours at the gym or setting out on a 5-mile run (unless that’s something you enjoy).
+You can do it throughout the day at work, at home, and even while you’re watching television.
 Not sure where to start?
 Try these ideas:

 • Take the stairs instead of the elevator.